 12. Transfer corn to colander for a final, good rinse.

-16. Spread the corn evenly in the baking sheets and leave to dry uncovered for about five hours.
+17. Spread the corn evenly in the baking sheets and to dry the kernels for about five hours.

-18. Transfer the fresh masa into Ziploc freezer bags and store in fridge for up to three days.
-Masa can be used to make Chamorro/Guam-style tamales.
+19. Transfer the fresh masa into Ziploc freezer bags and store in fridge for up to three days, or in the freezer for several months.